 • Reduced strength or control

-The solution isn’t avoiding movement.
-It’s restoring the ability to tolerate it.
+The answer is often not avoiding movement.
+The goal is rebuilding the body’s ability to tolerate it.

 Older Adults